 Lawrence Susskind, Katherine Harvey, David Kovick, F. Peter Phillips, Marc Wolinsky, Cathy Cronin Harris, and Simeon BaumSix-person facilitated negotiation among representatives of the city, state, developer, insurer, and victims' families regarding the redevelopment of the World Trade Center site following the Sept.
 11, 2001 terrorist attacks

-NOTE: A DVD demonstrating MIT Professor Lawrence Susskind running and debriefing this exercise, with a focus on one group’s facilitated negotiation, is available HERE.
-The World Trade Center Redevelopment Negotiation simulation may be run with or without the DVD.
+NOTE: A video demonstrating MIT Professor Lawrence Susskind running and debriefing this exercise, with a focus on one group’s facilitated negotiation, is available HERE.
+The World Trade Center Redevelopment Negotiation simulation may be run with or without the video.

 Developed by the International Institute for Conflict Prevention and Resolution (CPR) and the MIT-Harvard Public Disputes Program at the Program on Negotiation at Harvard Law School, this simulation is inspired by the real negotiations leading to the redevelopment of the Word Trade Center site in New York City, after the two World Trade Center buildings were destroyed in a terrorist attack on September 11, 2001.
 Participants are assigned to one of six possible roles, given confidential instructions, and directed to negotiate with a group of five other people.
 The simulation is designed to illustrate the potential sources of value creation in negotiation, and the inherent tension between generating such value and distributing it to particular parties.
 It is also intended to show how highly charged, emotional issues can often intertwine with more traditional public policy questions.
 It is possible in debriefing the exercise to identify various barriers to agreement and obstacles to value creation.
 This simulation is probably best used after participants have had some exposure to basic two-party negotiation analysis and to at least the rudiments of multi-party negotiation theory.